Edzelf/Esp-radio/README.md

 -	Handles bitrates up to 320 kbps.
 -	Has a preset list of maximal 63 favorite radio stations in EEPROM.
 -	Can be controlled by a tablet or other device through a build-in webserver.
--	Optional one button control to skip to the next preset station.
+-	Optional one or three button control to skip to the next preset station.
 -	The strongest available WiFi network is automatically selected.
 -	Heavily commented source code, easy to add extra functionality.
 -	Debug information through serial output.